-I have had a rhubarb plant in a large pot for about two years and feed (nitra-xphoska and water regularly, daily watering when hot) but some of the stalks are soft – should I be feeding more and re-potting?
+I have had a rhubarb plant in a large pot for about two years and feed and water it regularly, but some of the stalks are soft.
+Should I be feeding more and re-potting?

 It’s not ideal for Rhubarb to be grown in pots long term, especially if you want a thriving plant.
 When grown in pots the root structure and growth is limited and this affects the plants ability to develop nice thick stems.
 It would be best (if you can) to find a spot in the garden and grow it there.
 This will enable it to get a good root run.
 Rhubarb prefers a nice rich organic soil with good drainage, in a spot that gets full sun.